How to Do the Spiderman Plank for Superheroic Strength

 Add the Spiderman Plank to Your Workouts

-Segura recommends adding in the spiderman plank to your exercise routine a few times a week, where you’ll alternate legs for 30 seconds at a time, or perform 10 to 15 reps on each side.
+Segura recommends adding in the Spiderman plank to your workout routine a few times a week as a warm-up or core exercise, where you’ll alternate legs for 30 seconds at a time, or perform 10 to 15 reps on each side.

 Once you can do that, progress to a more challenging variation.